Oblongs/common-domain-model/docs/eligible-collateral-representation.md

 -   Concentrations Limits
 -   Treatments Functions

-The data attributes within the model provides the flexibility to firstly identify the collateral issuer and asset class, then define its maturity if relevant, then apply treatment rules for any chosen haircut percentages, concentration limits and inclusion or exclusion conditions.
+The data attributes within the model provide the flexibility to firstly identify the collateral issuer and asset class, then define its maturity if relevant, then apply treatment rules for any chosen haircut percentages, concentration limits, and inclusion or exclusion conditions.
 The combination of these terms allows a wide range of collateral and associated data for eligibility to be represented.